pydy/pydy/docs/examples/carvallo-whipple.rst

    :jupyter-download:notebook:`carvallo-whipple`.

-This example creates a nonlinear model and simulation of the Carvallo-Whipple Bicycle Model.
+This example creates a nonlinear model and simulation of the Carvallo-Whipple Bicycle Model ([Carvallo1899]_, [Whipple1899]_).
 This formulation uses the conventions described in [Moore2012]_ which are equivalent to and based on the models described in [Meijaard2007]_ and [Basu-Mandal2007]_.

 .. warning::

    This model does not currently match the [Basu-Mandal2007]_ model to machine precision.
 Beware if you require that level of precision.
+See https://github.com/pydy/pydy/pull/122 for discussion on this issue.

-Import the necessary libraries:
+Import the necessary libraries, classes, and functions:

 .. jupyter-execute::